 I love the shift of household staples with the changing season.
 As the weather warms up, in comes the salads and salad bowls.
-I’ve already shared Sami’s Baked Tofu Kale Quinoa Salad with Glory Bowl Dressing, and then followed that up with the lighter alternative Light Summer Salad with a Garlic and Tahini Dressing.
+I’ve already shared Baked Tofu Kale Quinoa Salad with Glory Bowl Dressing and then I followed that up with the lighter alternative Light Summer Salad with a Garlic and Tahini Dressing.
 Now my love of Asian flavours has inspired this Japanese Salad Bowl served with a Miso Tahini Dressing and Brown Rice, just in time to see summer to its end.

 “Miso is a paste made from fermented soybeans and barley, rice or other grains.
 A soy-free version is made from chickpeas.
 Like other fermented foods, miso increases the amount of beneficial bacteria in the digestive tract.
 These friendly bacteria organisms aid in digestion and also play an important role in strengthening our immune system.”